EtherealEngine/ir-engine-launcher/README.md

 - Multiple electron apps with same k8s control plane
 - Benchmark tool - minimum specs of 4 CPU cores and 16-24GB of ram.

-We [XR Foundation](https://github.com/xrfoundation) believe that the Metaverse, Web AR, VR.
+We [Ethereal Engine](https://github.com/xrfoundation) believe that the Metaverse, Web AR, VR.
 XR should be easy.

 ## Tutorials